You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 Some studies found that only up to 5% of those who quit cold turkey stayed smoke-free for at least six to 12 months.

-On the other hand, quitting with the assistance of Nicotine Replacement Therapies (NRTs) has been proven to significantly increase your chances of quitting.
+Quitting with the assistance of Nicotine Replacement Therapies (NRTs) significantly increases your chances of success.
 In fact, it has been found that all forms of NRTs increase the chances of quitting by 50 to 60%.

 NRTs are products that release small doses of nicotine into the body, without the other harmful chemicals found in tobacco.